sub101/sub101/README.md

-### Subin's Github
+### 👩‍💻 Subin's Github 👩‍💻

-Hi, I'm Subin, a kotlin developer from Korea.
+Hi, I'm Subin, a android developer from Korea.
 <!--
 **sub101/sub101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.